Our Active Ageing fund is supporting innovative and experimental approaches that put older people at the heart of our efforts to tackle inactivity.

 This award-winning social enterprise delivers fun, inclusive and subsidised exercise sessions to older adults.

-One of Oomph!'s success stories has been in Plymouth, where they were called upon by the local council to train 18 instructors to run exercise classes in various community venues.
+One of Oomph!'s success stories has been in Plymouth, where the local council asked them to train 18 instructors to run exercise classes in various community venues.

-Joyce, a participant who has been attending weekly sessions at a local church, said: “It’s the best thing I have ever done.
-I am 92 and it keeps me going!”
+Joyce, a participant who’s been attending weekly sessions at a local church, says: “It’s the best thing I have ever done.
+It keeps me going!”

 Cotman Housing Association